sarahmohamed73/Focus_Project/README.md

 # Focus_Project
 E-commerce Project at Createivo <br/>
-This is a template and I'm working on it
+This is a Template and I'm working on it